London Perl Mongers is a group of people who use Perl in their work or personal programming projects and like to meet and talk about it.

 London.pm have sponsored a camel at London Zoo for two years, organised the first YAPC::Europe conference and raised a chunk of the initial funding for sponsoring Damian Conway via YAS.
 London.pm members have spoken at all of the major Perl conferences, including TPC, YAPC::NA and YAPC::Europe and the German Perl Workshop, and several of our members have authored books.

-We also have a server, penderel, which hosts this web site and out mailing lists.
+We also have a server, Hobbes, which hosts this web site.

-At the time of writing, Leo Lapworth is the leader of London.pm
+At the time of writing, Sue Spence is the leader of London.pm

-He follows a distinguished alumni of founding leader Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll and Leon Brocard.
+She follows a distinguished alumni of founding leader Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll, Leon Brocard, Leo Lapworth and Tom Hukins.
 See the history page for more details.

 You can send mails direct to whoever the current leader is by emailing firstname.lastname@example.org.